Intelligent Surface-Aided Transmitter Architectures for Millimeter Wave Ultra Massive MIMO Systems: Precoder Design for IRS/ITS-Aided MIMO Architectures

 \subsection{OMP-based Precoder}

 In this subsection, we propose a second precoder, namely the OMP-based precoder, which is computationally less complex than the MI-based precoder (cf. Section~\ref{Sec:Complexity}) but achieves a similar performance in poor scattering environments (cf. Section~\ref{Sec:Sim}).
 In particular, the OMP-based precoder attempts to approximate the optimal unconstrained precoder for the FD MIMO architecture, denoted by $\mathbf{F}^{\mathrm{opt}}$, using the OMP algorithm.
-Minimization of $\|\mathbf{F}^{\mathrm{opt}}-\mathbf{F}\|_F$ has been commonly adopted in the literature as design criterion for constrained hybrid precoders for conventional MIMO architectures \cite{el2014spatially,zhou2018hardware,lin2016energy}.
-Motivated by this, we consider the following optimization problem for the precoder of IRS/ITS-aided MIMO systems \iftoggle{OneColumn}{
+Minimization of $\|\mathbf{F}^{\mathrm{opt}}-\mathbf{F}\|_F$ has been commonly adopted as design criterion for constrained hybrid precoders for conventional MIMO architectures, see e.g. \cite{el2014spatially,zhou2018hardware,lin2016energy}.
+Motivated by this, we consider the following optimization problem for the precoder of IRS/ITS-aided MIMO systems